-To reinforce our commitment to these principles, employees throughout Macmillan have worked to create this Code of Conduct to act as a guide to the standards of behaviour we expect from all our staff, regardless of seniority or location, not only in terms of how we interact with colleagues, customers and business partners, but also in terms of how we conduct ourselves in our dealings with the public.
+To reinforce our commitment to these beliefs, employees throughout Macmillan have worked to create this Code of Conduct, which outlines the basic principles that should serve as the frame of reference for our professional activities as employees.
+The Code is meant as a guide to the standards of behavior we expect from our staff, regardless of seniority or location, not only in terms of how we interact with coworkers, customers and business partners, but also in terms of how we conduct ourselves in our dealings with the public.

-We hope that this Code of Conduct will help you answer ethical questions that may arise now and in the future, so please make sure you read and understand it.
-While we have done our best to provide clear guidance, no document can anticipate every situation.
-If you are in doubt as to the correct course of action in any situation, please ask your manager or one of the contacts in the appendix.
+While we have done our best to provide clear guidance on resolving ethical issues you may confront now and in the future, no document can anticipate every situation.
+Questions may have been left unanswered and new issues may arise.
+If you are in doubt about the correct course of action, please ask your manager or one of the contacts in the appendix.

 A code of conduct is only effective if those asked to uphold its principles adhere to it in both letter and spirit.
-We ask every employee to formally acknowledge that he or she has read the Code, understands it and agrees to abide by it.
+Every employee will be asked to formally acknowledge that he or she has read the Code, understands it and agrees to abide by it.
 Thank you in advance for your acknowledgment and your efforts to embody the Code in your activities on behalf of Macmillan.

-John/Sargent, CEO Macmillan Publishers
+John Sargent, CEO